 If you don't want to maintain your events on your site and QuiltingHub, put them on QuiltingHub and use their link icon on your website to allow your customers to view your events calendar.

-Now you see why I recommend QuiltingHub and to add your events.
+Now you see why I recommend QuiltingHub, and to add your events.
 It is an amazing ROI.

-Whether your a new shop or have been around a while, getting new and repeat customers is critical to your business.
+Whether you are a new shop or have been around a while, getting new and repeat customers is critical to your business.
 Do not get overwhelmed by what you read here.
 Do what you can.
 If you are not growing, spend money (even if you do not have it) by picking what you can do from this article.
 I recommend you do the following: